 Just like Mom, Dad also needs to bring toiletries from home.
 Things like razors, toothbrushes, mouthwash, hair gel, and a hairbrush may be helpful to have on hand.

-If older siblings will be accompanying you in the hospital for an extended amount of time, be sure to pack a few toys or books to keep them entertained, as most of your attention will be focused on the new baby.
+If older siblings will be accompanying you in the hospital for an extended amount of time, be sure to pack a few toys or books, or their favorite sleep companion such as the KeaBabies Toddler Pillow to keep them entertained, as most of your attention will be focused on the new baby.

 2. Gifts for older siblings